 It is not clear what the logical form of this statement is.
 Either there are dignitaries that the King and Queen are visiting, in which case the sentence (3) has the same logical form as "The King and Queen are playing violins," or the King and Queen are themselves the dignitaries who are visiting from somewhere else, in which case the sentence has the same logical form as "The King and Queen are sniveling cowards."
 Depending on which logical form the statement has, inferences may be valid or invalid.
 Consider:

 The King and Queen are visiting dignitaries.
 Visiting dignitaries is always boring.
 Therefore, the King and Queen are doing something boring.

 Only if the statement is given the first reading can this argument be considered to be valid.

 Because of the difficulty in identifying the logical form of an argument, and the potential deviation of logical form from grammatical form in ordinary language, contemporary logicians typically make use of artificial logical languages in which logical form and grammatical form coincide.
-In these artificial languages, certain symbols, similar to those used in mathematics, are used to represent those elements of form analogous to ordinary English words such as "all", "not", "or", "and", etc. The use of an artifically constructed language makes it easier to specify a set of rules that determine whether or not a given argument is valid or invalid.
-Hence, the study of which deductive argument forms are valid and which are invalid is often called "formal logic" or "symbolic logic".
+In these artificial languages, certain symbols, similar to those used in mathematics, are used to represent those elements of form analogous to ordinary English words such as "all", "not", "or", "and", and so forth.
+The use of an artificially constructed language makes it easier to specify a set of rules that determine whether or not a given argument is valid or invalid.
+Hence, the study of which deductive argument forms are valid and which are invalid is often called "formal logic" or "symbolic logic."